msp-strath/MSPweb/accommodation.md

 * _Dennistoun_: A mix of pretentious shops, nice cafes and down-to-earth not-so-nice places.
 Walking distance to work.
 Glasgow Green and Alexandra Park are the closest parks, but the north-east edge of the city is also reachable from here.

 **Websites.** Most flats are advertised on [Rightmove](https://www.rightmove.co.uk/property-to-rent/Glasgow.html) with a large intersection with [Zoopla](https://www.zoopla.co.uk/).
-It might also be worth looking at [Gumtree](https://www.gumtree.com/property-to-rent) for private landlords not using an estate agent.
+It might also be worth looking at [Gumtree](https://www.gumtree.com/property-to-rent) for private landlords not using an estate agent, or [SpareRoom](https://www.spareroom.co.uk/flatshare/?search_id=1323208246&) for flatshares.

 ### See and do